student satisfaction for BA Dance Performance

 You may need to clear your browser history.

 If you are still unable to see the ‘View details’ button, please check that you have successfully booked your audition/interview by clicking ‘respond to interview invitation’.

 If all else fails, please email firstname.lastname@example.org with query and applicant number.

 Auditioning for More Than One Course

 Different courses have different requirements.
 If you are auditioning for:

-- BA (Hons) Dance and BA (Hons) Dance Performance: you should complete the written essay and upload a solo and complete the ballet class
+- BA (Hons) Dance and BA (Hons) Dance Performance: you should complete the written essay and upload a solo

 - BSc (Hons) Dance Science and BA (Hons) Dance: you should complete the dance science essay